bitterjug/devjournal-crypto/devjournal.markdown

     OSError at /logframe/1/result/2/
     [Errno 13] Permission denied: '/var/django/v4clogframe/current/django/website/static/.webassets-cache'

+ - [ ] I tried re-using the sub-indicator view for each render of the target row, but this stopped it responding to click events for some reason I can't yet figure out

 There's an interesting problem with getting the id of a newly created subindicator to use in its target values: the new ID doesn't come back from the server until 'some time later' asynchronously.

 We need to not render the target values until the subindicator's id is known.
 Which means we need to be listening to its sync events.

- - [ ] I tried re-using the sub-indicator view for each render of the target row, but this stopped it responding to click events for some reason I can't yet figure out
+By calling render on the subindicator row view when the subindictor saves, and by not drawing the target values until there _is_ a subindicator we can get the desired behaviour for creating subindicators.

+Now there is a sumilar probelm with new indicators:

+- Saving a new indicator now triggers `sync()` on its subindicators -- to pick up the default subindicator.
+- That row looks good: the newly pulled subindicator has its parent indicator id and Target values in that row are saved ok.
+- But the empty subindicator that appears under the newly-appeared default one is not behaving properly: it doesn't know it's owning indicator, and so target values in that row are not getting saved
+- If I reload he page, it looks the same, with the 'Total' sbindicator and an unsaved subindicator below, but _now_ I the subindicator appears to know its owning indicator and crates a properly functioning row.